-- F) Duties and Powers of Committee: - 1) Increase visibility of Transfer Students - 2) Help foster a presence on campus recognized by the majority of the student body - 3) Work to remove the stigma associated with being a transfer student - 4) Hold events to promote and engage the transfer community - 5) Provide a community for transfer students to help maintain and improve their health & wellness - 6) Advocate CAPS resources for incoming students - 7) Hold Awareness Events/Panels for Transfer Students - 8) Enhance preparedness of entering UCSB Transfer Students - 9) Work with Transfer Student Center to advocate for academic resources for incoming transfer students - 10) Prioritize on-campus housing opportunities for transfers - 11) Increase collaboration between AS and the university to improve the transfer student experience - 12) Peer-to-Peer support and mentoring from fellow transfer students - 13) Exist as a faculty-student liaison to talk about academic issues transfer students face. - 14) Work with Transfers from other UC's to advocate for Statewide Transfer Student Rights through the UC Transfer Student Coalition - G) Duties and powers of Chair and Co-Chair: - 1) Schedule, attend and oversee all weekly meetings of the Committee, or send a proxy when unable to attend. - 2) Be the official spokesperson for the committee - 3) Have ultimate responsibility for the fiscal management of the entire committee - 4) Present quarterly reports to the Senate - 5) Shall schedule, attend and facilitate all weekly officer meetings to discuss updates, concerns, and current or future projects.
-Officer meetings will be held if deemed necessary. - 6) Oversee/conduct meetings, ensure board members are completing each of their tasks, take on any projects/events/workshops that need assistance, make sure updates are made on the agenda in a timely manner, update the Transfer Student Alliance Facebook page, respond to emails in a timely manner, update OrgSync, keep in contact with our partners/faculty/advisor/staff. - 7) Set a minimum of three (3) office hours per week in a regularly scheduled location - H) Duties and powers of Internal Director:
+F) Duties and Powers of Committee:

+1) Increase visibility of Transfer Students

+- 2) Help foster a presence on campus recognized by the majority of the student body - 3) Work to remove the stigma associated with being a transfer student - 4) Hold events to promote and engage the transfer community - 5) Provide a community for transfer students to help maintain and improve their health & wellness - 6) Advocate CAPS resources for incoming students - 7) Hold Awareness Events/Panels for Transfer Students - 8) Enhance preparedness of entering UCSB Transfer Students - 9) Work with Transfer Student Center to advocate for academic resources for incoming transfer students - 10) Prioritize on-campus housing opportunities for transfers - 11) Increase collaboration between AS and the university to improve the transfer student experience - 12) Peer-to-Peer support and mentoring from fellow transfer students - 13) Exist as a faculty-student liaison to talk about academic issues transfer students face. - 14) Work with Transfers from other UC's to advocate for Statewide Transfer Student Rights through the UC Transfer Student Coalition. - 15) Keep in contact and collaborate with Santa Barbara City College to assist transfer planning to transfer to UCSB. - 16) Work with the UCSB Orientation Program to collaborate on Transfer Orientation Programs. - 17) Work with Admissions Program to assist and accompany them during Community College Outreach. - 18) Plan, coordinate, and hold the annual Transfer Student Graduation through the Transfer Graduation Committee. - 19) Each board member is required to plan and coordinate (2) events per quarter with the exception of the Transfer Intern which is only required to hold (1) event per quarter.
+A comprehensive plan for each event is due to be submitted to the Chair and Co-Chair by week (1) of each following quarters: Fall Quarter, Winter Quarter, Spring Quarter. - 20) Serve as a bridge between Associated Students University of California, Santa Barbara and Santa Barbara City College Student Government in order to collaborate with one another. - 21) Run the TIPS Program in collaboration with them throughout the year. - G) Duties and powers of Chair and Co-Chair: - 1) Schedule, attend and oversee all weekly meetings of the Committee, or send a proxy when unable to attend. - 2) Be the official spokesperson for the committee

+- 3) Have ultimate responsibility for the fiscal management of the entire committee - 4) Present quarterly reports to the Senate - 5) Shall schedule, attend and facilitate all weekly officer meetings to discuss updates, concerns, and current or future projects.
+Officer meetings will be held if deemed necessary. - 6) Oversee/conduct meetings, ensure board members are completing each of their tasks, take on any projects/events/workshops that need assistance, make sure updates are made on the agenda in a timely manner, update the Transfer Student Alliance Facebook page, respond to emails in a timely manner, update OrgSync, keep in contact with our partners/faculty/advisor/staff. - 7) Set a minimum of three (3) office hours per week in a regularly scheduled location. - 8) Shall each plan and coordinate 2 events per quarter. - 9) Will ensure that all board members submit their plans for their (2) required quarterly events by week 1 of each quarter.